Softtek Softtek

 BPO Providers Should Take Active Role in Benchmarking

-Jun 5, 2012
+Jun 18, 2012

-Greece May Pose Nearshore Competition
+Greece, Other EU Nations May Still Pose Nearshore Competition

 Let’s stay in touch!